rayference/dessinemoi/docs/rst/usage.rst

 .. note:: When used as a decorator, :meth:`~.Factory.register` is best used last (*i.e.* at the top of the sequence).

-The :meth:`~.Factory.register` method implements safeguards which can bypassed with dedicated keyword arguments:
+The :meth:`~.Factory.register` method implements safeguards which can be bypassed with dedicated keyword arguments:

 * if ``allow_aliases`` is ``True``, a type can be registered multiple times with different IDs (the default value is ``False``):